 - 1 cup fresh arugula, loosely packed

-Prepare your pizza dough.
+- Prepare your pizza dough.
 If you're making your own crust, follow these instructions.
-My preference is pre-made dough that can be found in the refrigerator section at your local grocery store.
+My preference is a pre-made dough that can be found in the refrigerator section at your local grocery store.

-Wash and peel the beets.
-Thinly slice the beets about 1/8" thick.
+- Wash and peel the beets.
+Thinly slice the beets about ⅛" thick.
 This is easiest done with a mandoline slicer.
-Toss in 2 tbsp olive oil and 1/2 tsp of salt.
+Toss in 2 tablespoon olive oil and ½ teaspoon of salt.
 Place beet onto the prepared baking sheet in a single layer and bake for 20 minutes, until beets are roasted and easily pierced with a fork.
 Remove from heat.
 Turn your oven up to 450 F.

-Meanwhile, in a medium cast iron skillet, heat remaining 1 tbsp of olive oil over medium-low heat.
-Once oil is hot, add onions and remaining 1/2 tsp of salt.
+- Meanwhile, in a medium cast iron skillet, heat remaining 1 tablespoon of olive oil over medium-low heat.
+Once the oil is hot, add onions and remaining ½ teaspoon of salt.
 Sauté slowly, stirring frequently, until onions are fragrant and golden brown, about 15 minutes.
 Remove from heat and set aside.